How do I use OpenSSL and the CloudHSM Command Line Tool to securely transfer my keys to CloudHSM?

 /opt/cloudhsm/bin/cloudhsm-cli key unwrap rsa-aes --data-path rsa_aes_wrapped --key-type-class aes --label YOUR_IMPORTED_KEY_LABEL --hash-function sha1 --mgf mgf1-sha1 --filter attr.label=YOUR_UNWRAPPING_KEY_LABEL --attributes decrypt=true encrypt=true

 Note: You must use --key-type-class aes to unwrap AES keys.
 Based on key usage, use --attributes to assign key attributes.
-For more information about options and key attributes, see the key unwrap rsa-aes example and Key attributes for CloudHSM CLI, respectively.
+For more information about options and key attributes, see Key attributes for CloudHSM CLI and the examples of how to use the key unwrap rsa-aes command.

-You receive a successful import of the payload AES key that's similar to the following output:
+You receive an import of the payload AES key that's similar to the following output:

 {